- Does my local school district receive money for my child even though he/she is homeschooled?

 - Still have questions?

-Since “home based private educational programs” are not included in the state statute regarding immunization (252.04), this does not apply to homeschoolers.
-Confirmation of this is also noted on page 11 of the Department of Health Services publication, “Wisconsin School Immunization Requirements, 2018-2019.”
+Since “home-based private educational programs” are not included in the state statute regarding immunization (252.04), this statute does not apply to homeschoolers.
+Confirmation of this is also noted on page 13 of the Department of Health Services publication, “Wisconsin School Immunization Requirements, 2019-2020”

 PLEASE NOTE: If homeschoolers choose to take classes at public or private schools or participate in sports or extracurricular activities, these students may be subject to the requirements of the institution.